cti/di/README.md

 ```

 # Architecture
-* Configuration file used for manager
+* Configuration file is used for instance configuration throw manager
 * Manager creates instance injecting all dependencies
 * Service locator works on top level of manager and provides services